BBVA/archer/archer-gateway-lib/README.md

 ## Overview

-Gateway is an accommodation to simplify development the external connector in the Event sourcing paradigm.
+In the Event Sourcing pattern, the interaction with the external interfaces is carried out by gateways.
+This library facilitate the develop of gateways.

 ## Requirements